CMO at Altar.io

 It is important to balance your team with different personalities.
 By this, I mean some who are:

-, I’ve talked about how all members of your startup team need to have a “Musketeer’s Attitude” of “all for one and one for all.”
+In a previous article, I’ve talked about how all members of your startup team need to have a “Musketeer’s Attitude” of “all for one and one for all.”

 This is imperative for any startup team.
 They should take ownership, as a group, that the job is carried out.
 When one person wins, the whole group wins.
 When one fails, the whole team takes that failure on their shoulders and support each other to find a solution.